Multi-Layered DNS Filtering at Home

 Then multi-layered DNS filtering might be your next DIY project.

-For me, layering DNS filtering has been a game-changer.
-It’s given me the flexibility to manage my home network exactly the way I want.
-But I’ll admit, it’s not for the faint of heart.
-The real question is: how much control do you really need?
+For me, layering DNS filtering has been worth the effort.
+It's given me the flexibility to manage my home network exactly the way I want.
+I'll admit it's not for the faint of heart.
+The real question is how much control do you actually need?